-Code 09MAT Length Full Year Recommended Nil
+Code: 09MAT Length: Full Year Recommended: Nil

-Year 9 Mathematics advances their concepts studied in Year 8 and starts to add an element of digital literacy.
+Year 9 Mathematics advances their concepts studied in Year 8 and continues to develop elements of digital literacy.
 It furthers algebraic skills and uses more theoretical contexts for solving problems.
 Students relate their knowledge of 2-dimensional shapes to the 3-dimensional world and start analyzing quantitative data, from both experimental and practical contexts.
-Students start extending their learning periods with exams covering whole terms and incorporating algebra from previous examination periods.